Price ceiling

-A price ceiling is a government- or group-imposed price control, or limit, on how high a price is charged for a product, commodity, or service.
+A price ceiling or price cap is a government- or group-imposed price control, or limit, on how high a price is charged for a product, commodity, or service.
 Governments impose price ceilings to protect consumers from conditions that could make commodities prohibitively expensive.
 Economists generally agree that consumer price controls do not accomplish what they intend to in market economies, and many economists instead recommend such controls should be avoided.

 While price ceilings are often imposed by governments, there are also price ceilings that are implemented by non-governmental organizations such as companies, such as the practice of resale price maintenance.
 With resale price maintenance, a manufacturer and its distributors agree that the distributors will sell the manufacturer's product at certain prices (resale price maintenance), at or below a price ceiling (maximum resale price maintenance) or at or above a price floor.

 Support

 Isabella Weber and her colleagues argue for price caps to combat sellers' inflation.

 Paul Krugman changed his mind and expressed interest in adding price caps to the toolkit to fight inflation.